Cortley Ridge raid

-The Special Air Service (SAS), along with men from the Special Boat Squadron (SBS), attempted to carry out a diversionary amphibious raid on Port Stanley Harbour on the night of 13–14 June 1982.
-The plan was, as 2 PARA attacked Wireless Ridge, 4 Rigid Raider fast landing crafts (steered by Sergeant Buckle, Lance-Corporal Gilbert and Marines Kavanagh and Nordic) and carrying some 30 SAS soldiers from D Squadron and six SBS reinforcements from 3 section would travel across the harbour and destroy the oil storage facilities on Cortley Ridge.
+The Special Air Service (SAS), along with men from the Special Boat Squadron (SBS), attempted to carry out a diversionary amphibious raid on the northern bank of Stanley Harbour on the east coast of East Falkland island on the night of 13–14 June 1982.
+The plan was, as 2 PARA attacked Wireless Ridge, four Rigid Raider fast landing crafts (steered by Sergeant Buckle, Lance-Corporal Gilbert and Marines Kavanagh and Nordic) and carrying some 30 SAS soldiers from D Squadron and six SBS reinforcements from 3 section, would travel across the harbour and destroy the oil storage facilities on Cortley Ridge.

 Incursion

 The British commando force was spotted by a National Gendarmerie Special Forces officer aboard the Argentine hospital ship ARA Almirante Irízar (preparing to collect Major José Ricardo Spadaro's 601 National Gendarmerie Special Forces Squadron on Navy Point in order to insert them behind British lines on Beagle Ridge), before it could reach the fuel tanks.
-A massive barrage of fire from several weapons, including eight Hispano-Suiza HS.831 30mm anti-aircraft guns from 101 Anti-Aircraft Artillery Regiment's B Battery commanded by Major Jorge Alberto Monge was concentrated on the SAS/SBS raiders from positions along Cortley Ridge.
-Nevertheless, most of the raiders landed but heavy fire by sailors from Lieutenant Héctor Gazzolo's 3rd Naval Infantry Platoon prevented exploitation from the narrow beach, causing the SAS/SBS force to withdraw.
-The Argentine marines were supported by a section of sailors as infantry.
+A massive barrage of fire from several weapons, including eight Hispano-Suiza HS.831 30mm anti-aircraft guns from 101 Anti-Aircraft Artillery Regiment's B Battery commanded by Major Jorge Alberto Monge, was concentrated on the SAS/SBS raiders from positions along Cortley Ridge.
+Nevertheless, most of the raiders landed, but heavy fire by a platoon of marines under Lieutenant Héctor Gazzolo from the 3rd Marine Infantry Battalion prevented exploitation from the narrow beach, causing the SAS/SBS force to withdraw.
+The Argentine marines were supported by a section of sailors from the Falklands Naval Station acting as riflemen.
 According to John Parker's book SBS: The Inside Story of The Special Boat Service (Hachette, 2013), the four Rigid Raiders were sunk or damaged beyond repair and three British Special Forces were wounded in the attack: